 I decided our frequent trips to the grocery store were primarily the problem (we shopped once a week while in the city for music lessons).
 This enabled poor (or no) plannning on my part.
 I could pick-up what I remembered but at the same time fell prey to impulsively buying more prepared foods.
 I had sacrificed healthy meals for convenience.
 I guess I should say something about our family meals.
 They are more than just pit-stops where we simultaneously feed, but rather times of reconnection and conversation as a family, not uncommonly lasting two hours.
 Even the young are encouraged to listen and take part as we grow together as a family.
 Maybe I will post more about family life later.

 So to begin my menu planning, I made a list of the homemade meals we enjoyed.
 I then drew out a calender and filled in meals for the whole month.
 I placed it and others like it into a plastic sleeve and displayed it on my frig.
 So, at a glance, I would know what was for dinner.
-Now, for those of you who have entered the computer age, here is a free, downloadable weekly, 2-wk and monthly menu planner.
-I think it looks neat and one day I hope to try to use it!
+Here is the Free Meal Planning Pages that are part of the Daily Life Planner printable series that also includes calendars.

 Next, came a monthly shopping list.
 Checking my pantry first, I made a shopping list according to the recipes on my monthly menu.
 This was a bit overwhelming at first, but the results were well worth the effort.
 By simply planning meals for a month and shopping accordingly, I was able to lower our food bill to $400.
 That was a 50% savings!
 And that was even before I was using coupons.
 I must also note that eating out at restaurants is not the norm, but a treat, less than once per month.